marnelfr/udemy.react/README.md

 ``updateState`` function will register a ``setCount(4+1)`` because at the time ``updateState`` was run, the value of ```count``` was ``4`` but with 5 outstanding state changes.\
 And with those outstanding state changes take in account, the value of ```count``` would actually be ``9``.\

-And to take in account every outstanding state, our updateState function should be written this way:
+So to take in account every outstanding state, our updateState function should be written this way:
 ````javascript
 const updateState = () => setCount(count => count+1)
 ````